ThinerDAS/utility/README.md

 # Utility

-My utility scripts that applys to many of you hopefully.
+My utility scripts that may apply to many of you hopefully.